 }

-SOLR price request
+Solr price request

-Full price update takes 478 seconds on my laptop.
+The full price update takes 478 seconds on my laptop.
 For all customers, for all products.
-The price update could be performed using the CSV import request:

 http://localhost:8983/solr/personalprices/update/csv?stream.file=/hybris/solr-prices/testdata.csv&stream.contentType=text/plain;charset=utf-8